The Right Way to Install Shower Pan Liners

 4) The pitch for the shower floor is created with the preslope, and the secondary mortar bed is all a uniform thickness.

 As mentioned I do not use this type of shower pan system, but many guys still do.
 I can quite honestly say that I have never removed one that was done correctly.
-The fact of the matter is that if it were done correctly, it wouldn’t need removal/replacement.
-This is a major issue that plumbers, tile setters, and most of all inspectors should be aware of and putting into practice.
+The fact of the matter is that if it were done correctly, it wouldn’t need to be replaced.
+This is a major issue that plumbers, tile setters, and most of all, inspectors should be aware of.
 These types of shower pans are constantly getting a bad rap because of consistent failures.
-The truth is though, that if installed correctly there should not be any issues with the shower pan.
-So the actual ‘flaw’ in the system is with the installers/inspectors and their lack of knowledge, not the system itself.
+The truth is though, that if installed correctly there should not be any issues with using this type of shower pan.
+So the actual flaw in the system is with the installers and inspectors and their lack of knowledge, not the system itself.